notwindstone/MALToAnything/README.md

 ## SovetRomantica

-Covers all releases that had `id_shikimori` in the SovetRomantica API response
+Covers all releases that had an `anime_shikimori` property in the SovetRomantica API response

 Currently has **1329 entries**.